 The implementation of the PYP at the College observes the philosophy and values as expressed in the Mission Statements of both Athens College and the IB Organization, while adhering to the National Curriculum.

-J. M. Carras Kindergarten has completed the candidacy period and the trial teaching period and is in the process of becoming an authorized PYP school.
+J. M. Carras Kindergarten was officially authorized as an IB World School for the PYP in May 2022.
 At the same time, all our educators regularly undergo training both in Greece and abroad so as to ensure optimal implementation of the Programme.

-Our program promotes an experiential approach to knowledge: a collaborative and exploratory way of learning through activities that stimulate a child’s holistic development.
+The kindergarten program promotes an experiential approach to knowledge focusing on a collaborative and exploratory way of learning through activities that stimulate a child’s holistic development.

-Our goal is to lead students to the discovery of knowledge through experiential and hands-on activities.
+The aim is to facilitate students’ discovery of knowledge through experiential and hands-on activities.
 By building on pre-existing knowledge and experiences, students gradually acquire new knowledge.
-By way of observation, they ask their own questions, formulate proposals to find answers to their questions, implement what they have proposed, and ultimately evaluate what they have learned.
+Through observation, they ask questions, formulate proposals to find answers to their questions, implement what they have proposed, and ultimately evaluate what they have learned.

 2. Collaborative Learning

 During teamwork, students are organized into groups in order to achieve a common goal.
-By exchanging ideas, students practice their social skills, build on their abilities to cooperate, take initiatives, and communicate, as well as enhance their positive self-image.
-For this reason, every classroom in organized into learning centers in which student teams can experiment, collaborate and interact.
+By exchanging ideas, students practice their social skills, build on their ability to cooperate, take initiative, communicate as well as, enhance their positive self-image.
+For this reason, every classroom is organized into learning centers in which small groups of students can experiment, collaborate and interact.
 Lastly, students working in teams engage in democratic processes, thereby developing the values of acceptance and respect.

 3. Exploratory Process

 Through well-designed, open-ended activities, students are stimulated to satisfy their innate curiosity for exploration daily.
 Students are encouraged to ask questions as well as, observe and collect data, which they then process and interpret before presenting their findings.
 Students are, therefore, introduced to basic research skills in order to carry out more systematic investigations.